austin-meadows/theme-firefox/README.md

 - Allows theme colors to change on system light / dark mode changes.

+- Removes several minor customizations for a more "vanilla" Firefox / slimmer CSS file (which should hopefully help with compatibility with future updates)

 - Makes the dropdown auto suggestions more apparent

 - Gives 5px border radius to some UI elements